What is a 2-year employment visa in Dubai?

 - Government approvals and MOHRE registration

 The employee should not be asked to pay any part of the 2-year employment visa cost, whether upfront or deducted from salary.
-However, in practice, some companies negotiate hybrid models — especially for freelancers or contractors — where visa-related costs are partially reimbursed or charged through service agreements.
+However, in practice, some companies may negotiate hybrid models where visa-related costs are partially reimbursed or charged through service agreements.

 Still, reputable mainland employers cover 100% of the official employment visa in Dubai expenses, as part of their legal obligation.
 If you are being asked to pay for your own visa, it's important to verify the legitimacy of the job offer and review your contract carefully before proceeding.